aguinaldoflor/PIPE_SOGI/README.md

 PIPESOGI_004_TUR.ipynb: Notebook with data analysis specific to Turkey.

-PIPESOGI_005_Tests.ipynb: Notebook containing tests or validations for the performed analyses.

 requirements.txt: A file that lists all the Python libraries required to run the project.

 ## 📈 Results